jb5k/way_of_stock/ApplicationRelease.md

 * *package_url*: A url to the war file for the application.
 The url may include the symbol ``$VERSION`` that is replaced with the actual version of the application when the template is blended into domain configuration.
 * *context_root*: The context root of the application.
 If not specified, it will default to ``/*application*``.
-* *jms_resource_override*: By default if an application is configured to use the openmq facet then the openmq facet will create a jms connection factory resource named using the pattern "*application*/jms/ConnectionFactory".
+* *jms_resource*: By default if an application is configured to use the openmq facet then the openmq facet will create a jms connection factory resource named using the pattern "*application*/jms/ConnectionFactory".
 This key makes it possible for the operator to specify the actual resource name.
 Set this to null to disable the creation of the resource altogether.